ValentinChb/FASTFarm2Simulink/README.md

 # Use

+Matlab/Simulink acts as an MPI server communicating with MPI client dlls for each turbine, used in lieu of the turbine controller dll in ServoDyn.
+Information about the client may be found in https://github.com/ValentinChb/SC_MPIClient.
+This repository provides three versions of client dlls in the OpenFAST/T\<Turbine Number\>/ControlData folder:
+- SCClient_64.dll: Uses MPI communication to connect to the turbine-level and farm-level controllers implemented on the server side (i.e. all control commands come from the server)
+- SCClient_DTUWEC_64.dll: Uses the DTUWEC controller for turbine-level control.
+Uses MPI communication to connect to farm-level controller on the server side, and optionally to override turbine-level controls.
+A similar link may be made to ROSCO.
+- SCClient_Standalone_64.dll: Does not use MPI communication, for debug only.
+Standalone versions may also be linked to DTUWEC or ROSCO for debug, which should be identical to using the DTUWEC or ROSCO dll directly.

-A turbine-level and farm-level controller can be constructed in the files 'SC_MATLAB.m' or 'SC_Simulink.m' in the 'SC_MPIServer' folder.
+Skelettons of turbine-level and farm-level controllers are provided in the files 'SC_MATLAB.m' or 'SC_Simulink.m' in the 'SC_MPIServer' folder.
 NOTE: This repository only provides a skeletton of controller.
-Running it as is without linking to DTUWEC or ROSCO (see below) will lead to unstable behaviour, unless the effect of controls has been switched off in ElastoDyn through the generator DOF (i.e. using fixed rotor speed).
+Using SCClient_64.dll as is without linking to DTUWEC or ROSCO will lead to unstable behaviour, unless the effect of controls has been switched off in ElastoDyn through the generator DOF (i.e. using fixed rotor speed).

 Running a simulation:
 - In the command prompt, navigate to the folder containing the test file, Call the OpenFAST.exe file (or FAST.Farm.exe file) and then call the file you want to run, example: